gXLg/nullcord/README.md

 * This library got 2 of my testing bots banned, but it's safe to use now, I swear!
-* If there would have been an award for the worst structured documentation of rate limits, discord would surely receive it.
+* If there would have been an award for the worst structured documentation of rate limits, Discord would surely receive it.
 I am so happy, I am through with this, it was a nightmare!
 * The logo has been made in Paint in under 5 minutes :D